 Remember during the late 1980s early 90s when Skippy peanut butter came in bear shaped glass bottles?
 We had a whole row of those jars that my mother used to use as storage containers.
 Ah, the memories!
 I’d love one of those on my counter top now – filled with sweets or something.

-So, this year I’ve created a rather over the top extravagant Halloween themed cake for my children using Skippy peanut butter (you can get it from Amazon – a great big 1.13 kg jar retails for £11.99).
+So, this year I’ve created a rather over the top extravagant Halloween themed cake for my children using Skippy peanut butter.

 So yes, my cake – it’s a three layered chocolate and peanut butter swirl cake sandwiched together with peanut buttercream frosting and topped with a layer of plain chocolate ganache.
 It’s a really simple ganache to make too, none of that fancy heating double cream up to the right temperature nonsense – simply melt the ingredients in a bowl suspended over hot water and pour over the top.